CSS Introduction

 ❓ Frequently Asked Questions

-CSS (Cascading Style Sheets) is a stylesheet language used to style HTML and XML documents.
+CSS (Cascading Style Sheets) is a stylesheet language used to style and format HTML and XML documents.
 It controls layout, colors, typography, spacing, and other visual aspects of web pages while keeping content and presentation separate.

 Yes for basics.
 If you already know HTML tags, you can start styling text and backgrounds in an afternoon.
 Mastering layout, responsive design, and the cascade takes practice, but beginners see results quickly.